CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 #### Ubuntu Focal

-If you are on Ubuntu Focal then you might be able to get it working the same way CI does.
-Add the LLVM 12 Focal source [listed here](https://apt.llvm.org/) to your `sources.list`, install the `clang-12 libclang-12-dev llvm-12-dev llvm-12-tools` packages, and build Cataclysm with CMake, adding `-DCATA_CLANG_TIDY_PLUGIN=ON`.
+If you are on Ubuntu Focal then you might be able to get it working the same way our CI does.
+Add the LLVM 12 Focal source [listed here](https://apt.llvm.org/) to your `sources.list`, install the needed packages (`clang-12 libclang-12-dev llvm-12-dev llvm-12-tools`), and build Cataclysm with CMake, adding `-DCATA_CLANG_TIDY_PLUGIN=ON`.

 On other distributions you will probably need to build `clang-tidy` yourself.